guildantix/eq-nag/index.md

 ### Odds and Ends
 - [ ] Sortable trigger folders.
 - [ ] Default trigger folder sort (None, Alpha, Reverse Alpha)

+*Odds and ends can be done at any time*